Are these 16,000 photos of Picasso’s work ‘fair use?’

 The images in question

-In 1932, Christian Zervos compiled a catalog of about 16,000 images of Picasso’s artwork in what was called the Zervos Catalogue, published by Cahiers d’.
+In 1932, Christian Zervos compiled a catalog of about 16,000 images of Picasso’s artwork in what was called the Zervos Catalogue, published by Cahiers d’Art.
 In 1979, the rights to Cahiers d’Art were then acquired by a Frenchman named Yves Sicre de Fontrbrune.

 Related: Singer Dua Lipa sued for copyright infringement…again

-The end to a long saga
+The end to a saga

 In 2011, at which point the French ruling would have been enforceable overseas, De Fontbrune filed a case in the District Court Northern District of .
-A 2019 ruling decided in Wofsy’s favor, with Judge Edward J. Davila writing, “[The defendant’s] books are reference works intended for libraries, academic institutions, art collectors and auction houses, and such institutions find it an attractive reference due to its price point.
+A 2019 ruling decided in Wofsy’s favor, with Judge Edward J. Davila writing, “[The defendant’s] books are reference works intended for libraries, academic institutions, art collectors and auction , and such institutions find an attractive reference due to its price point.
 Plaintiffs argue that Defendants’ copying has a commercial purpose, which weighs against fair use.
-However, the mere commercial nature of a work does not a presumption against fair use; such a presumption ‘would swallow nearly all of the illustrative uses listed in the preamble paragraph of [a previous ruling].”
+However, the mere commercial of a work does not create a presumption against fair use; such a presumption ‘would swallow nearly all of the illustrative uses listed in the preamble paragraph of [a previous ruling].”

 The United States Court of Appeals ruling